fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 because losing or breaking your device would mean losing your messages.
 Therefore this isn't supportable.

-Please note that FairEmail doesn't store a copy of your messages in the cloud for privacy reasons.
+Please note that FullEmail doesn't store a copy of your messages in the cloud for privacy reasons.

 If you want to store messages in folders, please use IMAP, so that there is always a copy of the messages on the email server.